 If you only have one machine, your host name and your domain name (within the "uucp" or "arpa" top-level domain) are the same.

-6.1.2.
+5.2.2.
 Picking a "Main Machine" for Mail Forwarding

-To begin configuration, you must tell sendmail whether your system is standalone, the main system in a network, or a subsidiary system in a network.
+To begin configuration, you must tell sendmail whether your system is the "main machine" in a network, or a "subsidiary machine" in a network.